esiteq/wp-petfinder/readme.txt

 **WP Petfinder Cache**: will significantly speed up API calls by caching results using local database.
 If you are using third party caching plugins such as WP Total Cache, Redis Object Catche, etc - you can turn this option Off.
 Otherwise keep it On.

+**Turn Off permalinks**: enable it, if you are getting empty page instead of animal details page.

 **Search Results page**: users will be redirected to this page when they click Submit in search form (both shortcode and widget).
 If page is not set, it will use current page for search results.

 **Animal details page**: users will be redirected to this page when they click animal profile in search results.